Yahara-Software/adventurer-journey-fe/README.md

 # Adventurer Journey - Front End
-The candidate should fork the main branch.
-After completing their work they will compress (zip) their code and submit back to the storage bucket linked in the email.

-They will follow the story instructions below to create a User interface for an adventurers journey around a map.
+Please follow the story instructions below to create a User interface for an adventurers journey around a map.
 This should take no longer than a few hours.
 It is not intended to perseverate over the problem but to create a common talking point.

+Commit any changes and push them to the remote repository for review no later than 48 hours before the next interview.

 *Please use whatever languages, references and tooling you would like to complete the story.
 We have included a basic React and Parcel app to jumpstart the setup process but it is not required to use.
 Follow the setup instructions below to set it up.*